Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Generalities on hyper-Kähler varieties

 \begin{enumerate} \item $q_X$ is non-degenerate and of signature $(3,b_2(X)-3)$. \item There exists a positive rational number $c_X$, called the {\it Fujiki constant}, such that $q_X^n(\alpha)=c_X\int_X \alpha^{2n}$ for all classes $\alpha\in \rH^2(X,\ZZ)$, where $2n=\dim(X)$. \item The Hodge decomposition $\rH^2(X, \CC)=\rH^{2,0}(X)\oplus \rH^{1,1}(X)\oplus H^{0,2}(X)$ is orthogonal with respect to $q_X\otimes \CC$. \end{enumerate}

-\begin{remark} All known examples of complex hyper-K\"ahler manifolds have an even BB form, i.e. $\Lambda_M$ is an even lattice.
+\begin{remark} All known examples of complex hyper-Kähler manifolds have an even BB form, that is, $\Lambda_M$ is an even lattice.
 The evenness of $\Lambda_M$ in general is unknown.
-Let us mention that there are examples of hyper-K\"ahler \textit{orbifolds} with odd BB form \cite{KapferMenet}. \end{remark}
+Let us mention that there are examples of hyper-Kähler \textit{orbifolds} with odd BB form \cite{KapferMenet}. \end{remark}

-By Bogomolov--Tian--Todorov \cite{Bo78}, the deformation space of $X$ is unobstructed and its smooth deformations remain hyper-K\"ahler.
-The property $(2)$ ensures the deformation invariance of the Fujiki constant $c_X$ and the lattice $\Lambda_X:=(\rH^2(X,\ZZ), q_X)$.
+By Bogomolov--Tian--Todorov \cite{Bo78}, the deformation space of $X$ is unobstructed and its smooth deformations remain hyper-Kähler.
+The property $(2)$ ensures the deformation invariance of the Fujiki constant $c_X$ and the lattice $\Lambda_X\coloneqq(\rH^2(X,\ZZ), q_X)$.
 From now on, we assume that $k$ is finitely generated.